tejassp2002/tejassp2002.github.io/_pages/about.md

 - Congestion Control with Random Delays (Dual Degree Thesis) with Vivek Borkar and Konstantin Avrachenkov
 - Bandit Learning in Two-sided Matching Markets with Avishek Ghosh
 - Restless Bandits for Recommender Systems with Ibtihal and Konstantin Avrachenkov
-- Physical Understanding of Large Language Models with Vibhav Vineet.
+- Physical Understanding of Large Language Models with Vibhav Vineet

 _Yes!
 They are very diverse :)_